taryaalo/DIB-APP-V1.002/README.md

 ## Logs

 All errors and ChatGPT responses are written to daily log files under the `logs/` directory.
+Each AI reply is also stored in files prefixed `ai_respo_` followed by the date (e.g. `logs/ai_respo_2024-05-30.log`).
 These files are created automatically when the server runs.